starshaquinte/Live-Project/README.md

 scaffolding the CRUD pages, CRUD follows a simple functionality: Create, Read, Update, Delete.
 Utilized Visual Studio and EntityFramework to create the Index, Edit, Create, Details, and Delete pages).

-[Style CRUD Pages Part 2: Index Page for Calendar Event]
+<h4>Style CRUD Pages Part 2: Index Page for Calendar Event</h4>
+Created a button using the 'create new' link.